DQSSSSS/Scotty3D-HW/docs/animation/particles.md

 <center><img src="task4_media/fma.png"></center>

 There are many different techniques for integrating our equations of motion, including forward, backward, and symplectic Euler, Verlet, Runge-Kutta, and Leapfrog.
 Each strategy comes with a slightly different way of computing how much to update our velocity and position across a single time-step.
-In this task, we will use the simplest - forward Euler - as we aren't too concerned with stability or energy conservation for our particle system.
+In this case, we will use the simplest - forward Euler - as we aren't too concerned with stability or energy conservation.
 Forward Euler simply steps our position forward by our velocity, and then velocity by our acceleration:

 <center><img src="task4_media/euler.png"></center>